Overnight Baked Apple Oatmeal with Crunchy Brown Sugar Streusel

 Overnight Baked Apple Oatmeal with Crunchy Brown Sugar Streusel is a fabulous way to get your day started!

-This comfy pan of oven baked oatmeal is made from both steel cut oats and old fashioned oats.
+This comfy pan of oven baked apple oatmeal is made from both steel cut oats and old fashioned oats.
 It’s hearty and sustaining, and generous with chunks of fresh local apples, sautéed to perfection.

-The oatmeal is absolutely lovely spooned into a deep bowl with a bit of warmed milk.
+The apple oatmeal is absolutely lovely spooned into a deep bowl with a bit of warmed milk.
 Really, could a cool fall morning’s breakfast get any lovelier than this?!

 And did you catch the last part of this oatmeal’s title?
 The “crunchy brown sugar streusel” part?
 It’s a golden crown of crispy yum, all sweet and salty on top, and so utterly delicious.
 I like to think of it as a thin layer of dessert on my breakfast. ;)